 Apart from all the photo and video features of the Olympus OM-D E-M1X, its true strength comes from its price.
 It’s indeed one of the most expensive Micro Four Thirds cameras out.

 But the OM-D E-M1X is also one of the cheapest flagship professional cameras.
-It only costs a third of the flagship offerings from Canon, Sony, and Nikon!
-That’s why if you’re in the market for a rugged photography workhorse for cheap, this is it.
+It only costs a third of the flagship offerings from Canon, Sony, and Nikon.

 How much do professional cameras cost?
 Our list ranges in price from hundreds to thousands of dollars.

 Even if you don’t have a limited budget, you shouldn’t necessarily buy the most expensive camera.
-It may not even be the best professional camera.
-You need to look more into what a camera can do based on the type of professional photography you do.
+It may not even be the best camera for professional photography.
+You need to look more into what a camera can do based on the type of photography you do.

 If you have a limited budget, you must be even more discerning with a camera’s capabilities.
 Cheaper cameras tend to have fewer features.
 And you must know if the option you like has all the functionalities you need.